c-sanders/BoostAndQtThreads/README.md

 Qt moc command line utility resides in, must be present within the `PATH` environment variable.
 If the user who is executing the `configure` script doesn't want to alter their `PATH` environment variable proper, then they should pass an altered version of it in the command which is used to execute the `configure` script.
 This altered version should contain the directory which the Qt moc command line utility resides in.
-An example command, showing how to invoke the `configure` script, is shown below;
+An example command, showing how to invoke the `configure` script, is shown below.
+It should be noted this command assumes that the directory which the Qt moc command line utility resides in, isn't already listed within the user's `PATH` environment variable.

 	> ./configure --with-boost=/home/foo/local/boost_1_74_0 PATH=/home/foo/Qt-5.15.1/bin:${PATH}